dgzlopes/mcp-example-server/README.md

 # mcp-example-server

+By default, this server listens on HTTP (localhost:3001) and SSE (localhost:3002).
+To use stdio instead, run with `--stdio`.

-This example is a modified version of https://github.com/modelcontextprotocol/go-sdk/blob/main/examples/hello/main.go
+> This is a fork of https://github.com/modelcontextprotocol/go-sdk/blob/main/examples/hello/main.go